ICTU/quality-time/.github/ISSUE_TEMPLATE/epic-template--only-use-if-you-re-a-quality-time-developer-.md

 ---
 name: Epic template [only use if you're a Quality-time developer]
-about: Document what, why and how needs to be changed
+about: Document what and why needs to be changed
 title: ''
 labels: Feature
 assignees: ''